diojin/mockingjay/docs/algorithm.md

 1. Place all ISS in turn (interleavingly) to P channels in group A
 2. Merge ISS in group A to group B
     every P ISS are merged to 1 larger ISS ( create several virtual ISS whose length is 0 so that total number of ISS is a multiple of P), and places newly merged ISS to the only channel in group B
-3. Algorithm ends if there is only 1 ISS left in group B, otherwise, copy in turn (interleavingly) all ISS in the only channel in group B back to P channels in group A, repeat step 2 and 3
+3. Algorithm ends if there is only 1 ISS left in group B, otherwise, copy in turn (interleavingly) all ISS in the only channel of group B back to P channels in group A, repeat step 2 and 3

 Take an example that T=4, P=3, 5000 ISS(S=5000), it takes 3 rounds to finish
 1. Operation 1